ockertbotha/java-dev-on-ubuntu/README.md

 It might be added to the bottom part of your workspace like this:
 ![](images/screenshots/03-1-MoveWindow.png?raw=true)

-I prefer to have it to the left next to the **Project View** you can simply drag it by clicking in the *title bar* and moving it to your desired destination.
+I prefer to have it to the left, next to the **Project View** you can simply drag it by clicking in the *title bar* and moving it to your desired destination.
 Like this:
 ![](images/screenshots/04-MoveWindow.png?raw=true)